snehakdi/SOC-Projects/Wireshark-Analysis/Readme.md

   - Packet 484 (IGMPv2 Membership Report): In direct response to the query in packet 480, host 192.168.1.7 sent a Membership Report for the multicast group
     239.255.255.250.
 This confirms that the host is active and wishes to continue receiving traffic for that group .

+## Conclusion

+Through this analysis, I successfully identified various types of network traffic, ranging from secure web browsing to internal device communication.
+I was able to distinguish between normal activity and a minor connection issue where one device could not find another on the network.This analysis was performed on a secure personal system, resulting in a clean log with no malicious threats or security warnings.
+The traffic observed represents a healthy baseline of standard web browsing and local network discovery.
+This project demonstrates my ability to use Wireshark to verify that network activity is legitimate and that all protocols are functioning as expected.